HIP Video Promo Presents: Karen Atkins premieres new music video "Somebody" on Music-News.com

 Pop singer-songwriter Karen Atkins releases sweet new single "Somebody"

-MILL VALLEY, CALIFORNIA, UNITED STATES, March 25, 2024 /EINPresswire.com/ -- Lovers everywhere know that magical instant where they’re certain that they’re exactly where they’re meant to be.
+SAN MIGUEL DE ALLENDE, MEXICO, March 27, 2024 /EINPresswire.com/ -- Lovers everywhere know that magical instant where they’re certain that they’re exactly where they’re meant to be.
 They’ve found their partner, everything seems exactly right, and the future opens up like a flower.
 If people have been there, it’s unlikely that they’ll ever forget it.
 But should they need a gentle reminder, there’s “Somebody,” the new single by the pop singer-songwriter Karen Atkins.
 In three glorious minutes, she’s captured the moment of realization in all its color, majesty, excitement, and promise.

 That’s nothing new for Atkins, a songwriter who specializes in channeling effulgent emotional states.
 Her songs grapple with the extraordinary illumination available to ordinary people — through love, new experiences, and learning to see the world differently.
 Profound optimism radiates from her grooves: even when she’s singing about a problem, sunlight is always breaking through the clouds.
 In part, that’s because of her effortless sense of melody, her sweet, catchy, easygoing beats, and the intimacy and compositional skill exhibited in her candid songwriting.
 But it’s also attributable to the magnetic quality of her voice.
 Atkins is a talented everywoman with an approachable delivery and subtle self-confidence that comes through in every note she sings.
 Hers is the voice of the spiritual counselor, of the trusted friend, of the inspired motivator, of the secret crush.